highcharts/highcharts/docs/advanced-chart-features/annotations-gui.md

 });
 ```

-_The button below is now bound to the `circleAnnotation` events, after it's found through the above specified classname `custom-gui-container`._
+_The button below is now bound to the `circleAnnotation` events, after it's found through the above specified class name `custom-gui-container`._

 ```html
 <div class="custom-gui-container">